|

 Going Baroque is a silver dapple sabino warmblood mare painted by Sarah Minkewicz Breunig on a Kathleen Moody "Utopia" resin.

-Owned by Polly Cleveland, Baroque has been a consistent winner at SouthCon for the past few years.
+Owned by Polly Cleveland, Baroque was a consistent winner at SouthCon for

 The 2003 show featured a Combined Driving demonstration by USEF driving